Integrate an Automation rule with Microsoft Teams

 Summary

-If you want to send a message to a Microsoft Teams channel, you first need to integrate Microsoft Teams and Automation for Jira Server.
-This provides a webhook URL that Automation for Jira uses to send messages to your Microsoft Teams channels.
+If you want Jira to send messages to an MS Teams channel, you first need to integrate Microsoft Teams with Jira automation.
+This integration provides a webhook URL that automation uses to send messages to your MS Teams channels.
 This integration can be revoked at any time.

 Solution